Generic Name: deferasirox (dee-FER-a-sir-ox)

 - Hormonal birth control (eg, birth control pills) may not work as well while you are using deferasirox.
 To prevent pregnancy, use an extra form of birth control (eg, condoms).

-- Lab tests, including liver and kidney function, blood ferritin and iron levels, vision, hearing, and complete blood cell counts, may be performed while you take deferasirox.
+- Lab tests may be performed while you take deferasirox.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use deferasirox with caution in the ELDERLY; they may be more sensitive to its effects, especially kidney problems, liver problems, and stomach or bowel bleeding.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking deferasirox while you are pregnant.
 It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking deferasirox.

 Possible side effects of deferasirox: